 In our times, these routes have been replicated as best they can be, by marked tracks called Grandes Randonnées (GRs) managed by the Fédération Française de la Randonnée Pédestre (FFRP).

 There is also an alternative network of marked tracks, similar to the GRs but not identical, managed by the Amis de Saint Jacques, a religious organisation.

-Our walks on these pilgrimages are shown on the map and there are links to the day-by-day descriptions below:
+Our walks on these pilgrimages are shown on the map below, together with links to our day-by-day descriptions of these walks:

-Another famous pilgrimage that we have walked, starting in le Puy, is the Régordane, whose destination is not Compostela but Saint-Gilles.
+Another famous pilgrimage that we have walked, starting in le Puy, is The Way of St Gilles

 As this website is confined to walking in France, our descriptions of the pilgrimages to Compostela stop near the Spanish border.

 However, another famous pilgrimage is the Via Francigena (GR145).
 It starts at Canterbury, England, crosses the northern part of France from Calais via Reims to the Swiss border, then crosses the strenuous Great St Bernard Pass over the Alps, before heading through Italy to arrive at Rome.

 This is a link to a comprehensive website covering the Italian part of the Via Francigena